 Create an account to join an ASA community.
 Only current ASA members may contribute to the community blogs.
 Registration is not required to submit display or text ads or news and events or to view many pages.
 We will refuse posts that are not of professional interest to ASA members.Click here for membership FAQ's

 The following people are members of this group:

 The following people are administrators of this group:

 We're sorry.
 You are not yet a member of the American Studies Departments, Programs and Centers Committee.

 Register or login to join this group.

 The resources listed here for program development, administration, and assessment have been provided by various ASA members.
 We welcome and encourage submissions to this page, which will be reviewed and posted by the list administrators.
-Each category below has a “submit” function inside of it.
-If you wish to add your material to this site simply select the appropriate category, fill out the submission form and send it along. (make sure that your document is a pdf.)
+Each category below has a submit function inside of it.
+If you wish to add your material to this site simply select the appropriate category, fill out the submission form and send it along.

 We hope you find this information useful and we welcome suggestions for additional categories or other types of potential resources that can be posted and shared.